 This is the year: you’ve decided to plan your Galapagos Islands bucket list trip!
 With a deep breath, you can feel the equatorial sunshine and refreshing salty air against your skin.
 In your minds eye, you can envision sea lions with flippers outstretched as if to say hello, a giant tortoise extending its long neck to see who has arrived, and a flock of albatross waving their way along the sea breeze to welcome you to the archipelago.

 Picturing your perfect Galapagos cruise getaway is the best place to start in planning your trip, but you’ll only have so much time to see the very best these majestic islands have to offer.
 When you’re not sure where to go and what to do in the Galapagos Islands, try our top 9, traveler-tested, Quasar-approved destinations.

 Seated at 90 degrees west and 1 degree south, Galapagos “is a scattering of 13 main islands, each with its own character.”
 Known for its diverse array of prehistoric creatures, colorful marine animals, and vibrant flora, these islands are home to some of the strangest and most captivating life imaginable.
-Nestled into the islands are sites you simply can’t miss on your Galapagos adventure, as these are the very sites that won The Galapagos Islands a spot on The World’s Ultimate Bucket List.
+Nestled into the islands are sites you simply can’t miss on your Galapagos adventure, as these are the very sites that won The Galapagos Islands a spot on The Best Bucket List Trips.

 1. Top Galapagos Historical Site: Post Office Bay, Floreana Island

 One of Quasar Expeditions’ ports of call, Floreana Island, is a traveler favorite not only for the beauty of unique lava caves and awe-inspiring beaches, but also for the bewildering presence of mail, long-awaiting delivery to its intended recipient.